lee-joanne/geo-quiz/README.md

     3. Darker Blue (#254153)
     4. Black

     - The main colours I have selected for this website are blue (#5D748D), white, darker blue (#254153), and black.
 The main background image of the game is of blue skies and Greek statues.
-To adhere to the background image, the #5D748D shade of blue matches nicely and therefore was used as container for the game itself.
+To match the background image, the #5D748D shade of blue suits nicely and therefore was used as container for the game itself.
 The blue (#5D748D) shade was also used for the footer container with slight opacity to make it look more appealing.
 The buttons for the main functions of the game ('How To Play', 'Let's Play', multiple choice options) are also blue (#5D748D) with white bordering.
 White was used as the font colour (text and social media icons) to contrast nicely with the blue (#5D748D) background for high accessibility.
-The darker blue (#254153) shade was used for the 'Next', 'Play Again', and 'Let's Go' buttons to differentiate them from the multiple choice buttons or when the user will be moving onto the next part of the quiz.
+The darker blue (#254153) shade was used for the 'Next', 'Play Again', and 'Let's Go' buttons to differentiate them from the multiple choice buttons and when the user will be moving onto the next part of the quiz.
 The darker blue (#254153) serves the purpose of signalling the user they have reached an 'end' (end of the question, end of the level, end of the game) and the button will take them to the next part.
 Black is used for social media links and 'X' in modal window instructions being hovered over to contrast the blue (#5D748D) background.

   - Typography

     1. Dosis
     2. Sans Serif (fallback)

     - The main font used is Dosis, as Sans Serif as the fallback font.
 Dosis is a rounded sans-serif type family, which makes the font look very readable to increase accessibility.
-The font looks very playful and eyecatching which compliments well with the purpose of the website.
+The font looks very playful and eyecatching which compliments well with the purpose of the website (a game).

   - Imagery

     - The background image contains a gorgeous photo of blue sunny skies and the Erechtheion temple in Athens, Greece.
 This ancient temple photo is extremely eyecatching, minimalistic, and bright which will give users a sense of welcome and excitement while preparing for the quiz.
 This background photo is perfect for the quiz because the Erechtheion temple is conveniently on the right side of the quiz game.
-Therefore, the imagery does not clash.
+Therefore, the imagery does not clash with the game container.
 The image goes perfectly well with the blue (#5D748D), white, and darker blue (#254153) colours selected.

 * ### Wireframes
   - Low-fidelity wireframes have been created using the program Balsamiq.